Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Acknowledgements

 \section{Acknowledgements}

-MRT is grateful to the UK QJMAM Fund for Applied Mathematics for the support of his travel to the ICoNSoM 2019 conference in Rome, Italy, where discussions of this work have taken place.
+MRT is grateful to the UK QJMAM Fund for Applied Mathematics for the support of his travel to the ICoNSoM 2019 conference in Rome, Italy, where the initial discussions of this work have taken place.
+KRK is grateful to the organisers of the Dispersive Hydrodynamics research semester at the Isaac Newton Institute (INI) in the summer of 2022 for the invitation to participate in the program.
+The work was completed during her stay in Cambridge with the INI support under EPSRC grant number EP/R014604/1.